sigstore/sigstore-js/README.md

 ⚠️ This project is not ready for general-purpose use! ⚠️

-A tool for signing and verifying npm packages.
+A tool for signing and verifying signatures using JavaScript.
+One of the intended uses is to sign and verify npm packages but it can be used to sign and verify any file.

 ## Features